 3. Translating your Scottish marriage certificate into Spanish

-Now that you have your certificate apostilled and ready to go, it is time to arrange the Spanish translation.
 As your document is needed for official purposes, you need to contact specifically an English-Spanish sworn translator duly appointed as such by the Spanish Ministry of Foreign Affairs.

 As a sworn translator myself, I will be happy to help with this part of the process.
 If you are new to sworn translation, visit the Q&A section of my blog, where I have answered all the most common questions I get from clients.

-If you have your Scottish marriage certificate duly apostilled, contact me by email and send a full scanned copy to receive a formal Spanish sworn translation quote.
+Contact me by email and send a full scanned copy to receive a formal Spanish sworn translation quote.

 The information included in this article is correct at the time of publication/last update.
 This article is for informational purposes only, does not constitute legal advice and should not be relied upon as such.
 Any reliance you place on such information is strictly at your own risk.
 ICR Translations will not be liable for any loss or damage arising from loss of data or profits as a result of, or in connection with, the use of this website.